Fantom-foundation/Tosca/docs/coverage.md

 ## Collect C++ coverage when running CT evmzero

-Gcov collects coverage data during runtime and only at the end of the process is saved into a file.
-This instrumentation is added to the main function of the C++ process, and since CT is Go, be added.
+Gcov collects coverage data during runtime and only at the end of the process it is saved into a file.
+This mechanism would be called automatically on the C++ main process, but has to be called manually when using evmzero from a Go process.
 It is possible to call the Gcov dump routine in runtime, by calling __gcov_dump.
 A mechanism to invoke such routine from Go has been implemented, so that the CT can generate the required data files.

 To retrieve the coverage report execute in the following order: